yoomimoomi/BC-Hackathon/README.md

 This app isn't just about tracking habits.
 It’s about **committing to a change and following through – together.**

+## We believe it is essential for us to consult with professionals before we start talking about a problem and starting to resolve it.
+In our short 3 day production cycle.
+We consulted a pre-liscensed therapist and a practicing Organizational therapist.

 ##  Why Duo-Day?